 The next step for prospective students is a request for accommodation at the BUT dormitories which is placed via an online platform.
 We cannot confirm the request for accommodation until we have all the necessary information about the student/trainee.
 Prospective students who require a visa to travel to the Czech Republic should place their BUT electronic application as soon as possible.
 Late applications may result in not obtaining your admission documents and visa on time.
 Students from some coutries might be enrolled by BUT to “Student Mode”, a visa facilitation procedure.
 In these cases, students do not apply for the visa themselves.
 Contact us for further details about the procedure.

-To view the map, you need to enable the Preference cookies.
+To view the map, you need to enable the Marketing cookies.
 The setting is available here ..